Pennsylvania’s Whipple Dam State Park

 Halfway Point

-This is an excellent spot to stop for a break or even have lunch.
+This is an excellent spot to stop for a short break and a snack.
 There is a nice bench overlooking the stream with a view that is absolutely beautiful and very peaceful.

 As we continue on the trail downstream to the east side of the lake, you will cross several bridges over the small tributary streams that feed into Laurel Run.